 It is interesting to consider how parents treat and think about their children differently; are there subtle yet important variations in how people parent their sons compared to their daughters?
 Even if they are unaware that they are doing so, are there some thinking biases to how parents respond and react to their child based on their gender?

-We explored the existing research to find out, do parents treat their sons and daughters differently?
+We explored the existing research to find out: do parents treat their sons and daughters differently?
+For more on the same subject, check out our blog Do We Teach Boys and Girls Differently?

 Underestimating Girls; Overestimating Boys